willdages/tree/Lambda/README.md

 Lambda functions
 ---

 These directories each include a Lambda function.
 They use [Virtualenv](https://virtualenv.readthedocs.org/en/latest/) for managing dependencies.
+These are designed to reside behind an AWS API Gateway distribution with specific mapping templates and Staging variables.

 ### Requirements